 Timer Circuits

-The article discusses several interesting timer circuits that use the 555 timer IC, a widely used integrated circuit that can be used to create a variety of timing and oscillator circuits.
+In this article I have explained several interesting timer circuits that use the 555 timer IC, a widely used integrated circuit that can be used to create a variety of timing and oscillator circuits.

 The circuits described in the article include: